gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Expose through the DSL, or just through the APIs?
-- The `application` plugin should also declare a jvm application.
-- The `ear` plugin should also declare a j2ee application.
-- These plugins should also declare binaries.

 ### Story: Build author declares a dependency on another Java library